Paradise, California Wildfire Death Toll Climbs To 25 As More Victims Are Located

 — BBC Breaking News (@BBCBreaking) November 11, 2018

 Los Angeles County Fire Chief Daryl Osby told reporters that the most recent fires were the “most extreme and toughest he had seen.”
-The fight against its spread and destruction involved 900 firefighters and every available local resource Saturday night, but even that wasn’t enough as he said backup teams were being called in from Arizona and a request would likely be made to state and federal agencies for additional assistance.
+The fight against its spread and destruction involved 900 firefighters and every available local resource Saturday night, but even that wasn’t enough, as he explained that backup teams were being called in from Arizona and a request would likely be made to state and federal agencies for additional assistance.

-President Trump announced recently that federal funds would be provided to assist in fighting the California fires, but he also criticized the state in a tweet, blaming the fires on poor management, saying, “There was no reason for these massive, deadly and costly forest fires in California except that forest management is poor.”
+President Trump announced recently that federal funds would be provided to assist in fighting the California fires, but he also criticized the state in a tweet, blaming the fires on poor management.

+“There was no reason for these massive, deadly and costly forest fires in California except that forest management is poor,” Trump tweeted.

 He went on to threaten pulling federal funds if management did not improve.
 Following widespread criticism for his remarks, the president issued another comment.

 “Our hearts are with those fighting the fires… and the families of the 11 who have died.
 The destruction is catastrophic.
 God Bless them all.”